KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 Poster cancel by Aluminum: [Video Download](https://tcl-backup.s3.filebase.com/evidence/general-mechanics/miscellaneous-entries.md/discord/attachments_842094899204587580_842106461378969640_Poggers_poster_cancel.mp4)

 **Significance:**
 New theoretical highest DPS ceiling for some units who aren't able to typically stack CW \(like Hu Tao and Xiangling\).
-Also, can obtain 4-piece Noblesse buff or Keqing's bonus crit rate without actually using the burst.
+Also, can obtain 4-Piece Noblesse buff or Keqing's bonus CRIT Rate without actually using the Burst.

 ## Harpastum Cancel